 The second, and only retail, representation of St. Peter was this limited edition of 500 that was introduced in 1981 at a price of $1250.
 It is just shy of being 17″ high.
 It does not appear on a 1988 price list of available sculptures, indicating that the edition was either completed or closed sometime between 1983 and 1987.
 Final edition size and closing price are unknown.

-This pieta is more extensively profiled in the Cypia and Old Coin Gold post; because it was cast from a commercially available mold, we know it was about 10″ high unless there were multiple sizes of that mold.
+This pieta is more extensively profiled in the Seeking 1950s Cypia post; because it was cast from a commercially available mold, we know it was about 10″ high unless there were multiple sizes of that mold.
 But that height does correlate with many of the other religious pieces that the studio was producing at that time (1950s.)

-Another was a piece called Tower of Strength made from the 1950s until 1962 for $37.50 and which was 8″ high.
+A piece called Tower of Strength was made from the 1950s until 1962 for $37.50 and was 8″ high.
 This was probably (guessing?) a Jesus figure or bust but rather than assume I have placed it in this section pending an eventual image.

 A modern item is the Bell with Praying Hands which dates from the mid 1990s.
 It is cast from the same mold as the shortlived series of Holiday Bells from the same decade.
 It is 5” high and sold for $350; it was advertised in their Fall 1995 price list as being available personalized with a name.

 The modern studio also produced four iterations of a single bust sculpture of Pope John Paul II, the first one appearing in the late 1980s, which is seen in its own post.